dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-cli.md

 > [!div class="checklist"]
 > * Create an Azure App Service website using Azure CLI
-> * Deploy an ASP.NET Core application to Azure App Service using the Git command line tool
+> * Deploy an ASP.NET Core app to Azure App Service using the Git command line tool

 Next, learn to use the command line to deploy an existing web app that uses CosmosDB.